NIBIB/radx-mars-lib/CONTRIBUTE.md

 npm run test
 ```

 Before deploying the changes, it's important to ensure that all tests are passing.
+You will need to write tests for any
+new functionality you implement.

 ## Building